julianlam/feps/fep/8c13/fep-8c13.md

 A receiving server treats an activity as requesting context routing only when both:

-- the activity carries an Effective Context IRI, and
+- the activity carries an Effective Context History IRI, and
-- the receiving server is the Context Authority for that Effective Context IRI (per Root Authority Alignment).
+- the receiving server is the Context Authority for that Effective Context History IRI (per Root Authority Alignment).

 This specification requires **no** capability discovery or negotiation.
-Routing intent is expressed solely by the presence of an Effective Context IRI in the payload; whether routing occurs additionally depends on the receiver being the Context Authority and on the validation requirements below.
+Routing intent is expressed solely by the presence of an Effective Context History IRI in the payload; whether routing occurs additionally depends on the receiver being the Context Authority and on the validation requirements below.

-### Normative Meaning of Effective Context IRI
+### Normative Meaning of Effective Context History IRI

-If an activity carries an Effective Context IRI and the receiving server is the Context Authority for it, the activity is requesting (a) ingestion into the thread as a Context Activity, and (b) potential forwarding to authorized recipients, subject to the validation and integrity requirements below.
+If an activity carries an Effective Context History IRI and the receiving server is the Context Authority for it, the activity is requesting (a) ingestion into the thread as a Context Activity, and (b) potential forwarding to authorized recipients, subject to the validation and integrity requirements below.

-The presence of an Effective Context IRI is **necessary but not sufficient** for context routing.
+The presence of an Effective Context History IRI is **necessary but not sufficient** for context routing.
 Eligibility is determined exclusively by a valid Author Proof and authorization checks - never by the perceived capabilities of the sender's server.